stuartpittaway/diyBMSv4ESP32/README.md

 1. Identify which module/board you have using the details found at the end of this document.
 1. Copy the required ".hex" file to the same folder where you extracted the avrdude tool to.
 1. Now we shall program the module, run the command line similar to below, replacing the "diybms_module_firmware_400" filename where applicable.
+1. The fuse settings are important, and are in the filename for example "eF4_hD6_l62" - means efuse=0xF4, hfuse=0xD6, lfuse=0x62
 ```
 avrdude -C avrdude.conf -P usb -c usbasp -p t841 -e -B 8 -U efuse:w:0xF4:m -U hfuse:w:0xD6:m -U lfuse:w:0xE2:m -U flash:w:diybms_module_firmware_400.hex:i
 ```